hbctraining/Training-modules/Rmarkdown/lesson.md

     warning = FALSE)
 ```

-An additional cool trick is that you can save `opts_chunk$set` settings in `~/.Rprofile` and these knitr options will apply to all of your RMarkdown documents.
+An additional cool trick is that you can save `opts_chunk$set` settings in `~/.Rprofile` and these knitr options will apply to all of your RMarkdown documents, and not just the one.

 ### Figures